Zilliqa/zilliqa-developer/core/viewchange.md

 1. Candidate leader: Known as the proposed leader, the candidate leader will lead view change consensus round
 2. Faulty leader(s): The current or previous DS leader(s) that is deemed to be faulty
-3. Ejection: Reject the faulty leader(s) to the back of the ds committee.
+3. Ejection: Eject the faulty leader(s) to the back of the ds committee.
 It will then be fully kicked out of the DS committee after the next DS consensus

 ## Trigger conditions